June 14 – Flag Day in the USA

 There are many rules about how to fly the flag.
 But the rules don’t say anything about the size of the flag.
 In 1923, a store in Detroit, Michigan, made a huge U.S. flag.
 It was 270 feet wide and 90 feet high (about 82 meters wide and 27 meters high).

-Directions: Fill in the blanks with words from the box.
+Task 1.
+Fill in the blanks with words:

 National flags are not merely symbols of a country.
 Their colors and designs convey past history and future goals.
 Flags have powerful connotations.
 They speak to the people and politicians.
 People of one country will burn the flag of another with whose politics they do not agree.
 To show their anger, students display their own nation’s flags with the design altered or cut out completely.
 Dictators fly flags; dissidents rip them down.
 In every country of the world, the treatment of a flag displays an opinion or statement.